Francis E. Walter Dam: Authorization for recreation

 In November 1988, Congress passed, and President Reagan signed, the Water Resources Development Act of 1988, which directed the Secretary of the Army to prepare to regulate the Francis E. Walter Reservoir, among other areas, for recreational purposes.
 Since the dam was originally constructed only for flood management purposes, the federal government lacked the authority to manage the reservoir as a recreational area, despite it already attracting visitors for that purpose.
 After authority was granted, the federal government was able to staff the area with rangers.

 In 2005, the Philadelphia District USACE, Pennsylvania Fish and Boat Commission, Pennsylvania Department of Conservation and Natural Resources, Delaware River Basin Commission, and other stakeholders entered into a partnership to plan water releases so they would simultaneously serve the flood management purposes of the dam and facilitate popular activities like whitewater rafting and fishing.
 The partnership develops a flow management plan each year that regularly releases water in the summer for whitewater rafting and stores water in the fall and spring to benefit fish populations in the reservoir.

 Recreation

 Boating, kayaking, and canoeing

 There are two separate launch points into the reservoir: one for motor boats and one for kayaks and other human-powered watercraft.
-Motor boats are limited to 10 hp, so popular water sports like water-skiing aren't feasible in the reservoir.
+Motor boats are limited to 10 hp, so popular water sports like water-skiing are not feasible in the reservoir.